zchee/golang-wiki/Modules.md

 `replace` also allows the use of a forked dependency, such as:
   * `replace example.com/some/dependency => example.com/some/dependency-fork v1.2.3`

+You can also reference branches, for example:
+  * `replace example.com/some/dependency => example.com/some/dependency-fork master`

 One sample use case is if you need to fix or investigate something in a dependency, you can have a local fork and add the something like the following in your top-level `go.mod`:
   * `replace example.com/original/import/path => /your/forked/import/path`